Last Updated on

-The Argument For Ribs
+An Argument For Ribs

 According to the BARF (Biologically Appropriate Raw Food) diet, dogs can consume raw beef bones.
-The meat on those delicious ribs is exactly what canines need to thrive.
+The meat from delicious ribs is exactly what canines need to thrive.

 The Argument Against